Minaudière

-A minaudière is a women's fashion accessory, generally considered a jewellery piece, intended to substitute for an evening bag.
+A minaudière, or vanity case, is a women's fashion accessory, generally considered a jewellery piece, intended to substitute for an evening bag.
 A case with compartments, it allows storage for several items in a small space, such as a makeup compact, lipstick, watch, reading glasses, or keys.

 The minaudière appeared during the 1930s.
 Its invention is attributed to Charles Arpels, of Van Cleef & Arpels, but many jewellers and haute couture designers have created their own models.

 Description

 Generally metal plated and oblong, sized small enough to be held within the hand, a minaudière is a dainty accessory.
 The materials used to make it are most frequently rigid, with a metallic finish such as gold or silver.
 The exterior may be detailed with precious or semi-precious stones, or decorated with lacquer or mother of pearl.
 However, textile designs also exist, with cloth overlaying a frame or flexible and supple, using velour, silk or brocade fabric, embroidered or not.

 Some minaudières include a lanyard or chain to place over the wrist.
 Other designs have a satin or velour pouch to hold the minaudière.

 The interior can reveal the ingenuity of the designer.
 A minaudière may contain several small compartments, carefully designed to organize the owner's personal items for maximum utility.

 According to fashion journalist Lloyd Boston, a minaudière constitutes an "essential" part of an evening wardrobe, a small object with no limit to its usefulness, and a "fabulous character".